SanderRonde/home-automation/README.md

 The temperature module allows for the setting of a target temperature of the house.
 The server then tells a temperature controller what to do based on the currently measured temperature, eventually reaching the target temperature.
 It also allows for manual turning on and off of a temperature controller (for example for when you leave home).

+#### Pressure

+The pressure module allows for detection of pressure and reponse to change in the pressure.
+For example someone is going to bed if additional pressure is felt in bed.
+Someone is sitting on a chair if additional pressure is felt on that chair.

 ### Controllers

 #### Telegram bot